ucb-sts/sts/walkthrough.md

 Delta debugging does not fully minimize traces (often for good reason, e.g. delicate timings).
-In particular we have observed minimized traces often contain many OpenFlow messages that time our or are overwritten, i.e. are not directly relevent for triggering an invalid network configuratoon.
+In particular we have observed minimized traces often contain many OpenFlow messages that time our or are overwritten, i.e. are not directly relevant for triggering an invalid network configuration.

 OpenFlowReplayer replays the OpenFlow messages from an event trace, enabling:
   - automatic filtering of flow_mods that timed out or were overwritten by